ben-aaron188/textwash/README.md

     $ conda activate textwash
     $ pip install -r requirements.txt

 Additionally, you need to download the trained model folders from [here](https://drive.google.com/file/d/1YBccngYE3lvod87TI6UIhBzrN7nY9vHS/view?usp=sharing).
-Once you have downloaded the tgz file, unpack it and place it in the `data` directory.
+Once you have downloaded the tgz file, unpack it and place it in the `data` directory. **Important: the models (in `en` and `nl`) should be directly in `./data` and _not_ in the `models` parent dirctory.
+The relative path to the models should be `./data/en` and `./data/nl`.
+Otherwise, your will encounter the `Repo id must be in the form 'repo_name' ...` error.**

 ## Using Textwash